-- ensuring you don't exceed the recommended daily amount (RDA) for alcohol consumption
+- making sure you don't exceed the recommended daily amount (RDA) of alcohol units

 - maintaining a healthy weight for your height and build

-- if appropriate, ensuring you're vaccinated against hepatitis A or hepatitis B if you're travelling to high-risk areas of the world
+- if appropriate, making sure you're vaccinated against hepatitis A or hepatitis B if you're travelling to high-risk areas of the world

 - minimising your risk of exposure to hepatitis C because there's currently no vaccine for the condition; the most effective way of preventing hepatitis C is by not injecting illegal drugs, such as heroin, or making sure that you don't share drug injecting equipment if you do

 Newborn babies are often born with jaundice.
 At a very young age, the various systems the body uses to remove bilirubin from the body aren't fully developed.

 Newborn jaundice isn't usually a cause for concern and often resolves within two weeks without treatment.